rogue0137/practice/system_design/system_design_cheatsheet.md

 - Redundancy: eliminate single points of failure; duplicate/triple specific parts of your system

-### CACHE
+### Cache

 Can cache at all levels, ex. client, server, intermediate, etc.
 - use when making a ton of network requests; if you cache the network request, it will speed up the system
 - use when getting the same DB request again and again and again; store the result in mem at each server so it doesn't have to go directly into the DB drive every time
 TODO List of key terms

-write-to cache: in the same operation, writes it to the DB and the cache; cache and DB always in sync; downside: you always have to go to the DB write-back cache: only updates the cache with the write, then every X minutes it will send the info in the cache to udpate the DB
+- write-to cache: in the same operation, writes it to the DB and the cache; cache and DB always in sync
+  - downside: you always have to go to the DB
+- write-back cache: only updates the cache with the write, then every X minutes it will send the info in the cache to update the DB

-caches can become stale if they don't get updated often enough viewcount is an OK stale cache; the data for that does not need to be 100% correct at all time; however, comments should always show most updated (what if someone responded to a comment that is not changed forit, but once the stale cache got updated, it's different! unacceptable)
+- caches can become stale if they don't get updated often enough
+- viewcount is an OK stale cache; the data for that does not need to be 100% correct at all time; however, comments should always show most updated (what if someone responded to a comment that is not changed for it, but once the stale cache got updated, it's different! unacceptable)

-eviction policy: how do you get rid of stale data? ex.
+- eviction policy: how do you get rid of stale data? ex.
 LRU cache

+### Load Balancers
 load balancers can route to specific paths; ex. services

+### PubSub

 Pubs and Subs don't really know about each other; all they know about are the Topics (which are in between the P and S) pub-subs maintain order message was received